 Rocker Arm Replacement Cost

-The average cost to replace a single rocker arm ranges anywhere from $500 to $1,500 – and almost all of this cost is for labor.
+The average single rocker arm replacement cost ranges from $500 to $1,500 – and almost all of this cost is for labor.
 In fact, each rocker arm typically costs between $5 and $20.
 But that’s not the only parts you’ll need.

 Because to reach the rocker arms, you’ll need to remove the valve covers and various other components, so you should replace all the gaskets associated with them too.
 You’ll also end up draining the oil, so you should throw a filter in there as well.